IBM-Cloud/docs/services/appid/index.md

 2. Give your service instance a name, or use the preset name.
 3. To bind your instance, select an app from the **Connect to** drop-down menu.
 If you select **Leave unbound**, you can bind the service instance later.
 4. Select your pricing plan and click **Create**.
-5. Use the instructions in the UI to download the out-of-the-box samples.
+5. Use the instructions in the UI to download the sample apps.
 The samples help you to get up and running with {{site.data.keyword.appid_short_notm}}.